UoBSoc/Societywebsite/README.txt

 This is a website built for the University of Birmingham Anime and Manga society and based on the HTML5 UP template "Massive".
-Full credit for the original template goes to the respective designers of the template.
+Full credit for the original template goes to the designer of the template, @ajlkn.

 Massively by HTML5 UP
 html5up.net | @ajlkn